-New York City is an amazing place.
-If you want to have the absolute best time ever, then there are a few things you need to know before you visit.
+New York City is an amazing place to visit.
+However, if you want to have the best time there, then there are a few things you need to know before you visit.

 I love New York City.
 But man, oh man, can it get crowded.
 That’s why, it can be tempting to avoid the crowds by running into a totally empty subway car the very first chance you can.